Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 The `invoke` operator convention **does not** apply to callable reference candidates.
 Third, and most important, is that, in the case of a call with a callable reference as a parameter, the resolution is **bidirectional**, meaning that both the callable being called and the callable being referenced are to be resolved _simultaneously_.

+> Important: callable references to [contextual callables] are not supported.

 #### Resolving callable references not used as arguments to a call

 In a simple case when the callable reference is not used as an argument to an overloaded call, its resolution is performed as follows: